Tom Harmon: 1938 season

 Harmon began to draw national press coverage in the fourth game of the 1938 season, as he led a second-half comeback against Yale.
 After losing to Minnesota in the third week of the season, the Wolverines trailed Yale 13–2 at halftime.
 Harmon set up Michigan's first touchdown with a pass to Norman Purucker in the third quarter and then led the Wolverines on their final drive late in the fourth quarter.
-The United Press described the game-winning drive as follows:
+The United Press described the game-winning drive:

 Michigan seemed to be fighting for a hopeless cause and the hand crawled around the clock toward the end of the game.
 In that moment of despair for all those who cheer for Michigan, Harmon came out of nowhere to dominate the field.
 When the Yale line braced on its own goal, Harmon gambled by waiting patiently with the ball in his hand until John Nicholson could get free to catch the pass that meant defeat for Yale.

 Harmon continued to draw accolades the following week, as Michigan defeated Illinois by a 14–0 score.
 In the first quarter, Harmon ran for the Wolverines' first touchdown, "twisting and pushing his way the last few yards".
 He then "rifled" a pass to Forest Evashevski in the third quarter for Michigan's second touchdown.

 In the final game of the 1938 season, Harmon led Michigan to an 18–0 victory over Ohio State in Columbus, Ohio, a game that was said to be the "climax of the Wolverines' return as a major gridiron power".
 Michigan had suffered four consecutive shutouts at the hands of the Buckeyes prior to the 1938 game.
 In the first quarter, Harmon ran for a touchdown, tallying Michigan's first points against Ohio State since 1933.
 In the fourth quarter, Harmon threw a 15-yard pass to Ed Frutig for Michigan's second touchdown.

 At the end of the 1938 season, Harmon, described as "Michigan's sophomore sensation", won first-team honors on the United Press All-Big Ten Conference team.
 Harmon and teammate, Forest Evashevski, also won first-team all-conference honors from the Associated Press, becoming the first sophomores to be so honored since 1934.